Aditya-1500/Machine-Learning/README.md

 # Machine-Learning

-The repository contains various Machine Learning notebooks created along the study.
+The repository consists of implementations of various Machine Learning Algorithms.<br>
+The algorithms have been implemented using Python and the platform used is Jupyter Notebook of Anaconda Distribution.